 Permission to menu elements in the application #

 You can restrict the visibility of the menu element to selected users or groups.
-To set it, choose Restrict permissions checkbox and add users or groups to be able to view this element.
+To set it, choose the Restrict permissions checkbox and add users or groups to be able to view this element.
 Checking Inherit permissions will inherit view permissions from a parent menu element.
 If the parent menu element does not have any defined permissions child menu element remains visible.

 Document permission #